nishanbajracharya/porn-pun/CONTRIBUTING.md

 # Contributing

-Contributions to `porn-pun` are welcome.
+Contributions to `punhub` are welcome.
 You can create an issue, request a feature or send in a PR yourself.

 ## Guidelines